Câmpani: Administration

 The commune is composed of five villages: Câmpani, Fânațe (Fonóháza), Hârsești (Herzafalva), Sighiștel (Kisszegyesd) and Valea de Sus (Felsőfeketevölgy).

 The central village itself is divided into Câmpani de Jos (Lower Câmpani) and Câmpani de Sus (Upper Câmpani); these names are received from where the houses are situated, on the upper or lower course of the river.
 From the administrative point of view, there is only commune.
 In the past there were two villages.
 Now the only difference is that there are 2 bus stops, one in every part.

 Theoretically there is only one street in the commune, the Main street, most of which is situated along the DN 75 road.
 However, there are some streets not connected to the road, that received name from the inhabitants, two of which are Mierăști and Hânicău.

 Education

 Câmpani has 6 kindergartens, 6 elementary schools and one secondary school.

-All of the school went under rehabilitation in the past years and they are now very modern ones.
-The local council provides a bus and a bus driver, which picks up the children from home am takes to school every morning.
+All schools underwent rehabilitation in the past years and they are now very modern.
+The local council provides a bus and a bus driver, which picks up the children from home and takes them to school every morning.

-Most of the highschool students, study in Ștei a nearby town which has two highschools.
+Most of the highschool students study in Ștei, a nearby town which has two highschools.
 Special buses are set on the route for their departure and arrival with the fees supported by the government.